smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/SBERT.md

 The "__OPTIONS__" clause allows you to change the value of a parameter.
 The definition of each parameter is as follows.

+- "table_name": the table name to be stored in the ThanoSQL workspace database.
+If a previously used table is specified, the existing table will be replaced by the new table with a 'search_result' column.
+If not specified, the result dataframe will not be saved as a table (str, optional)
 - "search_by": defines the image|text|audio|video type to be used for the search (str)
 - "search_input": defines the input to be used for the search (str)
 - "emb_col": the column that contains the vectorized results (str)